Steps to Take When Not Getting Paid as a Freelancer

 Examine Your Contract and Resend Your Invoice

-Things do get lost in the mail so even if the client is avoiding you, this simple act of following up shows that you're giving your client the benefit of the doubt.
-You might find a check in your mailbox by the end of the week.
-Or, your suspicions about avoiding payment may be confirmed.
+Things do get lost in the mail, so even if the client is avoiding you, this simple act of following up shows that you're giving your client the benefit of the doubt.
+You might find a check in your mailbox by the end of the week—or, your suspicions about avoiding payment may be confirmed.

-If you're dealing with a client who won't pay and you don't have anything in writing, send them a letter along with the same lines as you would if you had a contract.
+If you're dealing with a client who won't pay and you don't have anything in writing, send them a letter along the same lines as you would if you had a contract.
 You can tell the client you agreed on a payment amount and the terms and you're just writing to follow up to see when the check would be sent.

-Write to the Business Manager
+Writing to the Business Manager

+A letter or email to the company's business manager, with a copy of your invoice and signed contract (showing both your signature and the clients), will generally do the trick.
 You can find out who the business manager is by calling the company and asking for that person's name.
-Don't go into detail about who you are or that you want to talk to that person.
+Don't go into detail about who you are or what you want to talk to that person about.
 Just find out the business manager's name and contact information.

 In your letter or email, tell the business manager the date you completed the project and that you have included a copy of the contract both you and their company representative signed as well as the outstanding invoice.
 Be courteous and professional, but don't also hesitate to state how many days the invoice is past due.

 If you've added late charges to the bill because your initial contact person didn't respond with a payment, consider dropping those late charges and letting the business manager know that you are willing to do so if the bill is paid promptly.
 You can even set a date by which you require payment to keep those late charges from being added to the bill.

 Sometimes a phone call is more effective than several letters or emails.
 If you're ready to make a call, contact the business manager.
 When you get in touch with this person, you can ask if they received your letter or email.

-This question will open the door for them to discuss your situation.
-They'll say they have no idea what you're talking about, tell you the check's in the mail, or they'll start telling you why they're not planning on paying you.
+This question will open the door for them to discuss your situation, whether they tell you they have no idea what you're talking about or tell you the check's in the mail, or explain why they're not planning on paying you.

 If they say they don't have any idea what you're talking about, offer to resend the information.
 If the check is on the way, tell them you're glad to hear it and look forward to receiving it.
 If they say they're not planning on paying you, find out why.

-Send a Certified Letter
+Sending a Certified Letter

-You can send a certified letter to a particular person to make sure you're invoice and letter is received or even to let them know you're planning on taking this to the next logical step in your pursuit of payment.
+You can send a certified letter to a particular person to make sure your invoice and letter is received or even to let them know you're planning on taking this to the next logical step in your pursuit of payment.
 What you'll often find with certified letters is that they're often ignored.

-Certified letters are more beneficial to you when you're prepared to take the battle to court.
+Certified letters are more beneficial to you when you're prepared to take the case to court.
 Your certified letter can let the client know you're about to file a lawsuit to get the money you're owed.

-End the Client Relationship
+Ending the Client Relationship

 Thankfully, most freelancers find that their payment issues can be resolved with the business manager and they don't have to deal with phone calls, certified letters, or lawsuits.
 If you've followed the rules of professionalism and courtesy, the client shouldn't have any problems dealing with you in the future.
-But the real question is--do you want to do business with them?
+But the real question is do you want to do business with them?

 If you are going to have to fight for your money every time you complete a project, you may find it's better to let that client deal with some other freelancer.
 Sometimes it's best to be the one to walk away from a troublesome client, or you may find yourself dealing with this very situation again.